 Public notices will be posted in conspicuous places informing members of the public of the venue, time, date, and business to be transacted at the meeting.

-This duty may be withdrawn in times of a pandemic or any other situation which imposes restrictions on movement of the public.
+This duty may be withdrawn or delayed in times of a pandemic which imposes restrictions on movement of the public or encouraging gatherings at the point of displays.

 The Chair may convene extraordinary meetings provided that the agenda for such meetings is published at the time the meeting is called.
 The same notice will be given as for an ordinary meeting.
-The chairman will sign the meeting notice.
+The chair will sign the meeting notice.